 Other Components Can Stop the Ignitor from Working

 In other cases, the ignitor won’t work because another component of your furnace is malfunctioning.
-When making a furnace repair call, professional technicians in Cocoa might check the following components as well:
+When making a furnace repair call, professional technicians in Melbourne might check the following components as well:

 - Air filter: Furnaces require proper airflow for safe operation.
 A clogged air filter can lead to the furnace overheating, and safety features will stop the ignitor from turning on.